BipinSubedi0608/banknote_net_model/README.md

 - `src/` - Source code
 - `data/` - Raw and processed data
-- `saved/` - Saved models and processed arrays
+- `saved/` - Saved models

 ## How it works

-- The model is trained to recognize different currencies from banknote images.
+- The model is trained to recognize different currencies from banknote images using [Banknote_net](https://github.com/microsoft/banknote-net) dataset provided by **Microsoft**.
 - The web app preprocesses the uploaded image and runs inference using the trained model.
 - The predicted currency and confidence score are displayed to the user.